 This plant has smaller stature than most of my seedlings, yet the blooms are quite large and striking.
 The flower has excellent sun resistance for a bloom of this deep and saturated color.
 The white net-like pattern is quite striking against the deep base color.
 The bloom maintains the intricate net pattern in some degree throughout the bloom season, but it is stronger in cooler temperatures.
 Another change with temperature relates to color, as it shows a vibrant red-purple hue in cool temperatures, which gives way to deep purple as the temperature rises.
 It is an EMO but the bloom is slightly challiced, not as flat as most of my selections.

 The foliage remains attractive and rust free (RR rating) in this garden throughout the bloom season.
 Not even one rust pustule has ever appeared on this plant, even in rust-infested garden conditions.
-Pod and pollen fertile, pod difficult. ($175.00 d.f. reduced to $115.00 d.f.)
+Pod and pollen fertile, pod difficult. ($75.00 d.f.)

 Sdlg 42-11 (Sdlg x Sdlg) 28″ E. Re.
 Dor.
 6″.
 Blooms are carried well above the foliage on sturdy scapes, 2 laterals plus terminals, and 12 buds.

 Upon seeing this plant’s first bloom, I experienced “shock and awe.”
 Up until this point in my line breeding I had not seen any flower with this degree of patterning.
 The colors of dusty pink base and multiple jagged eye rings of white and dark maroon do not change with the temperature.
 The intricacy of the eye pattern decreases in temperatures above 95°F, but some eye pattern does remain; more pattern remains in shade locations than in full sun locations.
 It appears that this plant is a good parent for producing patterned offspring.
-Pod and pollen fertile, but pods set only in shade.
+Pollen fertile only.

-With this plant’s features of an exceptional pattern, EMO, dark green and highly rust resistant (HR) foliage, and instant rebloom most years, it is a vigorous garden centerpiece for any collector or gardener. ($
+With this plant’s features of an exceptional pattern, EMO, dark green and highly rust resistant (HR) foliage, and instant rebloom most years, it is a vigorous garden centerpiece for any collector or gardener. ($125.00 d.f.)

 Sdlg 55-11 (Sdlg x Sdlg) 34″ E. Dor.
 6 – 6.5″.
 Blooms are carried well above the foliage with three laterals plus a terminal branch with 16 buds.
 Most years there is instant rebloom.